-Senate fails to override Trump veto of bill stopping Saudi weapons sales
+Senate fails to override Trump vetoes of bills stopping Saudi weapons sales

-WASHINGTON (Reuters) - The U.S. Senate on Monday failed to override President Donald Trump’s veto of legislation passed by Congress that would have blocked the sale of certain weapons to Saudi Arabia.
+WASHINGTON (Reuters) - The U.S. Senate on Monday failed to override President Donald Trump’s vetoes of legislation passed by Congress that would have blocked the sales of certain weapons to Saudi Arabia.

-By a vote of 45-40, the Senate fell short of the two-thirds votes needed to overturn a presidential veto.
-Five of the chamber’s 53 Republicans voted to override the Republican president.
-Fifteen senators did not vote.
+In the first of three separate efforts to overturn the Republican president’s vetoes, supporters failed by a vote of 45-40, well short of the two-thirds needed.
+Five of the chamber’s 53 Republicans joined Democrats in voting to override Trump.

-The Senate was also set to vote on Monday on two more veto overrides of legislation blocking weapons sales to Saudi Arabia, the United Arab Emirates and other countries.
+The vote tallies were similar in the two subsequent roll-call votes to override vetoes of legislation blocking additional weapons sales to Saudi Arabia, the United Arab Emirates and other countries.

-In May, the Trump administration announced that it would go ahead with more than $8 billion in military sales, sidestepping a congressional review process.
+In May, the Trump administration said it would go ahead with more than $8 billion in military sales, sidestepping a congressional review process.

 The legislation would have blocked the sale of Raytheon Co precision-guided munitions and related equipment.

-Congress’ effort was aimed at attempting to pressure the Saudi government to improve its human rights record and to do more to avoid civilian casualties in a war in Yemen, where Saudi Arabia and the UAE lead an air campaign against Iran-backed Houthi rebels.
+Congress’ effort was aimed at attempting to pressure the Saudi government to improve its human rights record and do more to avoid civilian casualties in a war in Yemen, where Saudi Arabia and the UAE lead an air campaign against Iran-backed Houthi rebels.

 Congressional sentiment toward Saudi Arabia worsened after the murder of Saudi journalist and Washington Post columnist Jamal Khashoggi, a U.S. resident, at a Saudi consulate in Turkey last year.